-No company can survive without an able owner, executive, or shareholder at the helm.
-In the event of a key member’s sudden death, illness, or retirement, businesses are often left scrambling to recover lost assets and find a replacement.
-Large corporations and small businesses alike can avoid a tumultuous transition by creating a succession plan with a knowledgeable attorney.
+No company can survive without an able owner‚ executive‚ or shareholder at the helm.
+In the event of a key member’s sudden death‚ illness‚ or retirement‚ businesses are often left scrambling to recover lost assets and find a replacement.
+Large corporations and small businesses alike can avoid a tumultuous transition by creating a succession plan with a knowledgeable business succession planning lawyer.

 If an owner‚ executive‚ or shareholder does not have a succession plan in place‚ his or her stake in the company is either passed on to relatives as part of the estate‚ absorbed by other shareholders‚ or a combination of the two.

 In family-owned businesses‚ disputes may occur between siblings and other relatives.
 Those more active in the day-to-day operations of the business may feel entitled to larger shares than others who are less involved.

 In larger corporations‚ employees and clients may leave the company for fear of instability‚ shareholders may not be able to buy out the extra shares‚ and temporary replacements may not be equipped to lead the company through such a delicate time.
 In addition‚ if a spouse or other relative inherits the shares of the deceased owner‚ disputes between shareholders may occur‚ stalling progress and possibly leading to a loss of assets.

 An attorney with expertise in business and estate planning can help owners and shareholders make a plan to ensure a smooth transition.
 Plans are customarily created after employees‚ coworkers‚ other shareholdersand family members have been consulted and after goals for the future of the company have been outlined.
 Though succession planning can be tailor-made to fit any business model‚ it typically involves either retention or buy-sell retention.